gcc-mirror/gcc/gcc/config/i386/predicates.md

 ;; Return true if this is a division operation.
 (define_predicate "div_operator"
   (match_code "div"))

+;; Return true if this is a plus, minus, and, ior or xor operation.
+(define_predicate "plusminuslogic_operator"
+  (match_code "plus,minus,and,ior,xor"))

 ;; Return true if this is a float extend operation.
 (define_predicate "float_operator"